 When should I get the meningococcal vaccine?

 Most preteens (boys and girls) get a meningococcal vaccine when they are between 11-12 years old.
-A booster shot is recommended at age 16 or between 16-18.
+A booster shot is recommended at age 16 or between ages 16-18.

 Other people who should get vaccinated are those who plan to travel to places where meningococcal disease is common (such as certain regions of Africa), people who may have come in contact with meningitis, anyone who has a disorder of their immune system, anyone whose spleen has been damaged or had surgery to remove it, and anyone who studies this disease in a lab.